 Otherwise expect a lot of pork based dishes, amazing soups and stews, pickles and sour cream.
 There is plenty to choose from in Romanian cuisine and even some vegetarian dishes as it’s common to take a vegetarian fast before religious events.
 If you’re really game you can try tripe soup (Ciorbe de Burta) which is a common dish.

 There’s something very special about Greek food.
 It’s simple, clean and fresh but at other times flavour-packed and hearty.
+There are some misunderstood and lesser-known Greek dishes to try, that’s why we have a guide to what to eat in Greece.

 If you travel around the Mediterranean and into North Africa you’ll see how dishes have spread and adapted.
 Travellers and armies brought their regional foods and you’ll find influences from Rome, India and beyond.